PyCQA/isort/README.md

     multi_line_output=3
     length_sort=1

+Additionally, you can specify project level configuration simply by placing a .isort.cfg file at the root of your project. isort will look up to 20 directories up, from the one it is ran, to find a project specific configuration.

 You can then override any of these settings by using command line arguments, or by passing in override values to the SortImports class.